 Slip, trip, and fall injuries happen both inside and outside the workplace.
-Below are things you can do to eliminate all three.
+Below are things you can do to eliminate the risk in your workplace.

 When it comes to employee safety when working outdoors, weather should always be a consideration.
 The effect that weather has on workplace accidents cannot be overstated.
 Wind, rain, and snow all play a part in increasing the frequency of several types of accidents and injuries.